Weighted Garbling: Appendix

-Consider an agent facing a statistical decision problem, where her payoff depends on her action and (hidden) state of nature.
-She can conduct an experiment to gain information about the state before making a decision.
-A fundamental question in Economics and Statistics is to determine when one information is more informative than another.
-According to \cite{Blackwell_1953_AMS}, one information is more informative than another if the agent's expected payoff is weakly higher with the former, regardless of her preferences or prior beliefs.
-Blackwell's theorem shows that this is equivalent to the latter information being a garbling of the former.
-While Blackwell's information order is a natural partial order, it imposes strong conditions.
-As a result, many experiments/information structures are not comparable under Blackwell's order.
+Consider an agent facing a decision problem in which her payoff depends on both her action and the (hidden) state of nature.
+Before choosing an action, she may conduct an experiment to obtain information about the state.
+A fundamental question in Economics and Statistics is when one piece of information should be regarded as more informative than another.
+We can regard one experiment (or information structure) as being more informative than another if the agent would achieve a weakly higher expected payoff with the former in every decision problem for another \cite[]{BBS_1949}.
+Blackwell's theorem shows that this definition is equivalent to the sufficiency of the former experiment for the latter experiment, i.e., the latter can be generated by garbling the former \cite[]{Blackwell_1951, Blackwell_1953_AMS}.
+Although Blackwell's information order provides a natural partial order over experiments, it is quite demanding, and many experiments are not comparable under it.

+In this paper, we introduce a preorder, the \emph{weighted garbling order}, which is based on a relaxed notion of garbling and hence is more permissive than the Blackwell order.
+We show that it captures the idea that one experiment may be \emph{conditionally} more informative than another.
+This order admits a simpler characterization than Blackwell's in terms of posterior belief distributions, making it more practical for comparing information structures in real-world applications.
+Our main results provide various foundations for the weighted garbling order.
+First, we characterize it in terms of the worst-case ratio of the values of information generated by two experiments.
+Second, we show that an experiment is more informative in the weighted garbling sense if and only if it is more useful in a dynamic environment with changing states when the same experiment can be repeated many times before a decision is made.